 When Parks Canada asked me to come and experience Beausoleil Island in Georgian Bay National Park, I was thrilled.
 Aaaand then I found out about the snakes.
 Look, I’m no chicken; I’ve jumped out of a plane, rafted white water, traveled solo with kids in tow around the world, and even gently rehomed spiders.
 But snakes?
 In the immortal words of my forever boyfriend, Indiana Jones, “Snakes.
 Why did it have to be snakes?”
 Oh, and did I mention the bears?

-Yes, Beausoleil Island, with its stunning natural beauty atop the Canadian Shield, is also home to the Eastern Massasauga rattler, black bears, and an ungodly amount of poison ivy.
+Yes, Beausoleil Island, one of Ontario’s most spectacular and underrated destinations, sits in Georgian Bay about 45 minutes from Barrie and roughly two hours from Toronto.
+It’s part of Georgian Bay Islands National Park, and it is also home to the Eastern Massasauga rattler, black bears, and an ungodly amount of poison ivy.
 It immediately became clear that I couldn’t do this alone.
 I needed backup: someone to protect me from bears, someone to carry me if I fainted at the sight of a snake, and someone with a deep understanding of how to navigate poison ivy.
 It was clear, this had to be a girls’ trip.

-And so, in the first days of autumn 2024, six of my besties and I embarked on what would quickly become the most memorable trip we’ve ever taken.
-Spoiler: we’d do it all again…well, almost all of it.
+And so, six of my besties and I embarked on what would quickly become the most memorable trip we’ve ever taken Spoiler: we’d do it all again, well, almost all of it.
 More on that later.

 A little known fact about me is that I was in the Army Cadets as a young teenager.
 I’ve camped in the harsh Canadian winter in a bivouac, and spent a couple of summers at the former Camp Ipperwash* along Lake Huron.
 I spent weeks finding sand in every nook and cranny of my body afterwards by the way, but I digress.
 The point being, I’m not new to camping.
 Been there, not interested in it again.
 I’m a glamper now baby and frankly I will not apologize for it.